 9.6.2 Potential New Requirements needed to support the use case

-[PR 9.6.2-1] Subject to operator policy, the 6G system shall support the synchronization of independent traffic flows of one or more applications, to be delivered to more than one device (i.e. UE or tethered devices).
+[PR 9.6.2-1] Subject to operator policy, the 6G system including IMS shall support the synchronization of independent traffic flows of one or more applications, to be delivered to more than one device (i.e. UE or tethered devices).

+NOTE: The applications whose traffic flows are synchronized are associated.
+The association is known to the 6G system.
+Further detail concerning this association. e.g. whether it is predefined or dynamic, are not specified in the requirement.

-Editor’s Note: Specific KPIs for the synchronization requirement are FFS.
+Table 9.6.2-1: KPIs for media synchronization for multiple applications